Nathan Healy

 Solar in Prescott

-Prescott homeowners are exploring solar as Arizona ranks 3rd nationally for residential installations and electricity prices jumped 22% since 2020.
+Prescott homeowners are discovering solar energy as a smart solution, especially with Arizona ranking 3rd nationally for residential solar installations and electricity prices rising 22% since 2020.

 ARIZONA by the Numbers